 Spray Bottle

 Pick up a spray bottle from the dollar store or Walmart and fill it with water to spray/mist your little one to cool down.
 You can refill it at the shower and rinse stations.
-Bonus if you can find the spray bottles with a battery operated fan connected to it to mist and cool down your little one from the hot sun!
+Bonus if you can find the spray bottles with a battery-operated fan connected to them to mist and cool down your little one from the hot sun!

 4. Sand Toys in a Mesh Bag

-Austin loves to play in the sand.
-He can spend hours playing with a dump truck sand toy.
-He has endless amounts of sand to dump and roll on.
-We also love our mini beach bucket to carry on our walks to collect shells.
-Grab a mesh bag to collect the toys in to rinse off your gear at the public showers when you’re leaving the beach.
-This allows you to leave as much sand behind as you can when headed back to your condo or home!
+Kids love to play in the sand.
+They can spend hours playing with a dump truck sand toy with endless amounts of sand to dump and roll on.
+Many folks also love a mini beach bucket to carry on their walks to collect shells.
+Grab a mesh bag to collect the toys in and then rinse off your gear at the public showers when you’re leaving the beach.
+This allows you to leave as much sand behind as you can when headed back to your North Myrtle Beach condo or beach home!

 5. Sippy Cups and Juice Boxes with Straws

 Cut down on sand blowing into the drinks.
-I have learned that sand in the mouth can cause a tantrum, so limit as much sand as possible!
-Austin loves to drink milk and instead of worrying about milk going bad, I buy Shelf Stable Milk in mini cartons.
-No worries if it gets warm it’s safe to drink.
-Straw cups or juice boxes are a great option for toddlers and if they get in the sand you can use your trusty spray bottle to wash them off!
+We’ve learned that sand in the mouth can cause a tantrum, so limit as much sand as possible!
+Straw cups or juice boxes are a great option for toddlers, and if they get in the sand, you can use your trusty spray bottle to wash them off.

 6. Baby Pool